Waffelz/Xingyi_Wang/_pages/cv.md

 Education
 ======
 * Ph.D in Electrical Engineering, University of Washington, 2025 (expected)
-* Graduate Certificate in Quantum Information Science & Engineering
+* Graduate Certificate in Quantum Information Science & Engineering, 2024
 * B.A. in Physics, Reed College, 2020

 Experience